dirediredock/wikigraph_infovis/README.md

 ## Data Exploration

-- Data cleaning: removing `href` vestigial disambiguator string and duplicates, export directed graph CSV of each node-to-node (each row is a unique graph edge)
+- Data cleaning: removing `href` vestigial disambiguator string and duplicates, export node-to-node directed graph as CSV (each row is a unique graph edge)
 - Metadata: isolate in dictionaries, then dataframe, then export as CSV
 - Summary scatterplot: